galaxyproject/galaxy_mentor_network/content/faq.md

 Each Gmentor/Gmentee is provided with a toolkit (slide deck, short video, and note-taking document) at the beginning of the programme.
 The programme is at hand to help throughout the process.

-### What happens at the end of the two months of Gmentoring?
-Can I continue my Gmentorship relationship?
+### What happens at the end of the two months of mentoring?
+Can I continue my mentorship relationship?

 Of course!
 Beyond the two months, Gmentor/Gmentee relationships continue based on the mutual interest of both parties.
-Officially, the program winds down after two months, but some of the best Gmentoring relationships continue well past the end of any formal, organizationally sanctioned timeframe.
+Officially, the program winds down after two months, but some of the best mentoring relationships continue well past the end of any formal, organizationally sanctioned timeframe.

 ### What happens if I need to leave the programme before it is concluded?